 All employees who work 20 or more hours per week are eligible to participate in the Foundation's 403(b) plan.
 The Foundation's contributions are discretionary and may change from year to year.
-Retirement expense was \$21,994 and \$17,097 for 2021 and 2020, respectively.
+Retirement expense was \$23,415 and \$21,994 for 2022 and 2021, respectively.

-10. Lease Commitment
+10. Leases

 The Foundation has a ten-year lease agreement for office space in Madison.
 The lease is in effect from June 2019 through May 2029.
-Rent expense was \$69,264 and \$67,479 for 2021 and 2020, respectively.
-Future minimum lease payments are as follows:
+Rent payments were \$77,350 and \$69,264 for 2022 and 2021, respectively.
+Included in the determination of the right-of-use assets and lease liabilities are any renewal options when the options are reasonably certain to be exercised.
+The operating lease requires the Foundation to maintain public liability insurance coverage.